 At Boulmer to the north of Alnmouth the coast becomes increasingly rocky.
 Here the rocks include Seaton Point and Marmouth Scars.
 Marmouth presumably means the mouth of the mere from the opening into the sea of the shallow lagoon between the rocks which form Boulmer Haven.

 The lagoon would be the ‘Bulan-Mere’ of the old Anglo-Saxon name which became Bulmer or Boulmer pronounced ‘Boomer’ today.
 Bulan-Mere means ‘Lake of the Bull’ though Bull may have been someone’s nickname rather than an actual bull.

-Today Boulmer is best known as the home to RAF Boulmer which is just to the south west of the little village but the occasional boom of aircraft noise does not account for the pronunciation of the village name.
+Today Boulmer is best known as the home to RAF Boulmer which is just to the south west of the little village.
+It is a radar facility centre involved in surveillance and there is no airfield.

 Boulmer was once notoriously famed as the smuggling ‘capital’ of Northumberland.
-Here contraband traders came from all over the county and the Scottish borders to collect illicit, mostly alcoholic goods such as gin and spirits delivered from abroad during the smuggling heyday of the eighteenth and early nineteenth centuries.
+Here contraband traders came from all over the county as well as the Scottish borders to collect illicit, mostly alcoholic goods such as gin and spirits delivered from abroad during the smuggling heyday of the eighteenth and early nineteenth centuries.